-Dance, Drama and Music are tremendously strong at Putney and the Performing Arts Centre offers a fantastic space to showcase and further develop our girls’ enthusiasm and talents both on stage and behind the scenes, in theatre management for example.
+Dance, Drama and Music are tremendously strong at Putney and the Performing Arts Centre offers a fantastic space to showcase and further develop our girls’ enthusiasm and talents both on stage and behind the scenes.

 Without the backing of the Putney High School community (through the Annual Fund 2013/14) and Friends of Putney High School (FOPHS), we would not be able to benefit from these facilities, so thank you to everyone who donated.